thysics/SWELancer-Benchmark/README.md

 This repo contains the dataset and code for the paper ["SWE-Lancer: Can Frontier LLMs Earn $1 Million from Real-World Freelance Software Engineering?"](https://www.openai.com/index/swe-lancer/).

+---

+Thank you so much for checking out our benchmark!
+If you have questions, run into issues, or want to contribute, please open an issue or pull request.
+You can also reach us at samuelgm@openai.com and michele@openai.com at any time.

-**Note:** We will continue to update this repository with new tasks and updates to the scaffolding; the code and data here does not exactly match what was used in the paper.
+We will continue to update this repository with the latest tasks, updates to the scaffolding, and improvements to the codebase

+- If you'd like to use the latest version, please use the `main` branch.

+- If you'd like to use the version of the dataset from the paper and codebase at time of paper release, please check out the `paper` branch.
+Note that the performance outlined in our paper is on our internal scaffold.
+We've aimed to open-source as much of it as possible, but the open-source agent and harness may not be exactly the same.

+---

 **Step 1: Package Management and Requirements**